awsdocs/amazon-personalize-developer-guide/doc_source/granting-personalize-s3-access.md

 1. If you haven't already, follow the steps in [Setting up permissions](aws-personalize-set-up-permissions.md) to set up permissions so your IAM users can access Amazon Personalize and Amazon Personalize can access your resources\.

-1. Attach a policy to the Amazon Personalize service role \(see [Creating an IAM role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\) that allows access to your Amazon S3 bucket\.
-For more information, see [Attaching an Amazon S3 policy to the Amazon Personalize service role](#attaching-s3-policy-to-role)\.
+1. Attach a policy to the Amazon Personalize service role \(see [Creating an IAM service role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\) that allows access to your Amazon S3 bucket\.
+For more information, see [Attaching an Amazon S3 policy to your Amazon Personalize service role](#attaching-s3-policy-to-role)\.

 1. Attach a bucket policy to the Amazon S3 bucket containing your data files so Amazon Personalize can access them\.
 For more information, see [Attaching an Amazon Personalize access policy to your Amazon S3 bucket](#attach-bucket-policy)\.